TwoPizza9621536/snippets/C#/_posts/2021-01-07-type-n-character-into-a-file-for-c#.markdown

 ---
 layout: post
-title: Type n character into a file for C#
+title: 'Type n character into a file for C#'
+slug: type-character-file-
 ---

 This is a snippet for Syntax highlighting and comparing languages.